-'Kvaradona' - the Napoli flyer out to down Liverpool
+'Kvaradona' - the new Napoli star Rangers must stop

 The 21-year-old already looks a snip of a signing at £9m, arriving following a short spell with Georgian side Dinamo Batumi where he scored eight goals in 11 games after his contract with Russian side Rubin Kazan was suspended because of the invasion of Ukraine.

-On Wednesday, he is likely to make his Champions League debut when Napoli host Liverpool at Diego Armando Maradona Stadium.
+On Wednesday, he will have Rangers in his sights after being part of a Napoli team which dismantled Liverpool 4-1 on Champions League match day one at Diego Armando Maradona Stadium.

 "His Italian career started off the way probably no one really expected," Georgian football writer Luka Lagvilava tells BBC Sport.